-Since 1987, Datatrend has been consulting, designing, and deploying network solutions for large enterprises and multi-location clients.
-These clients span a wide range of industries, networking environments, technologies, and disciplines.
+For over 30 years, Datatrend has been consulting, designing, and deploying network solutions for large enterprises and multi-location clients in a wide range of industries with diverse networking environments, technologies, and disciplines.

-Datatrend’s Solution Architects are here to ensure that your network meets the needs of your applications, data, users, and customers.
+Datatrend’s Solution Architects ensure that your network meets the needs of your applications, data, users, and customers.
 We have experience with many technologies, including network virtualization, network function virtualization (NFV), software-defined networking (SDN/SD-WAN), wireless, network security, and IoT.

 Datatrend works with all the leading server network manufacturers, including Arista, Cisco, Dell EMC, F5, HPE, Intel, Juniper, Lenovo, Ruckus, and Tellabs.
-Our Solution Architects combine intense product and technical knowledge with real-world experience to deliver vendor-agnostic network solutions that are tailored to meet your company’s networking requirements and to align with business goals.
+Our Solution Architects combine certified product and technical knowledge with real-world experience to design and deploy vendor-agnostic network solutions that are tailored to meet your company’s networking requirements and to align with business goals.

-Software-defined networking (SDN) has become increasingly prevalent.
-SDN is not a specific product, but rather a new approach to networking architecture.
-SDN seeks to decouple management of the network from data that the network transports, improving network performance, operations, and monitoring.
+Like SDDC, SDN is not a specific product, but a new approach to networking architecture.
+SDN decouples management of the network from data that the network transports, improving network performance, operations, and monitoring.

 Network Functions Virtualization (NFV) is a telecommunications industry effort to transform how network services are delivered and deployed.
-The goal of NFV is to deploy Network Functions (switches, routers, firewalls, etc.) as virtual machines using general-purpose servers, storage, and hypervisor technologies.
+The goal of NFV is to deploy network functions — such as switches, routers, and firewalls — as virtual machines using general-purpose servers, storage, and hypervisor technologies.
 NFV turns these network node functions into components that can be easily linked and scaled for telecommunications.